sebastienh/textually.net/content/en/documentation/markdown/mdReference.md

 [textually]: www.textually.net "Index website"
 ```

-Note: A link or an image using a non existing reference label, will be treated as text by Stylo.
+Note: A link or an image using a non existing reference label, will be treated as text by Stylo/Nodio.

 ## Pseudo-elements